Questions and Answers about

 Another way is to have a room at one end of the house with a 12 volt TV, computer, etc., preferably on its own separate solar system.

-Many 12 volt cooking appliances are made for camping use and are of poor quality with flimsy plastic parts, but there are some that are of better quality.
+Many 12 volt cooking appliances are made for camping use and are of poor quality with flimsy and stinky plastic parts, but there are some that are of better quality.

 Some people with a large solar system and an inverter do cook with electricity, using regular hot plates.
 This only works on sunny days, unless a generator is used.
 An inverter is not a good idea for a low-EMF house.